shrainu/rust-toml-parser/README.md

 Simple TOML parser written in Rust.

-> Version 0.08
+> Version 0.09

 ## Changelog

-- Changed C array return types
-  - C arrays are never null now and the first element is array size
+- C cleanup functions for arrays and strings